jonalejandro/jonalejandro.github.io/_posts/2026-03-19-what-semiconductor-mergers-do-to-product-roadmaps.md

 title: “What Semiconductor Mergers Actually Do to Product Roadmaps”
 date: 2026-03-19
 categories: [Semiconductor Strategy]
-tags: [Mergers, Product Management, Roadmap, Qorv, Power Management]
+tags: [Mergers, Product Management, Roadmap, Qorvo, Power Management]
 ---
 I started at Qorvo in August 2015.
 Technically, I started at a company that didn’t exist yet.

 RFMD and TriQuint had just completed their merger to form Qorvo a few months earlier.
 The ink was barely dry.
 Two legacy RF semiconductor companies—each with decades of history, their own cultures, their own product philosophies—had been combined into a single entity and handed a new name.
 I joined into that.